jdlongmire/LFT_GEN_19_LEAN/Reminders.md

 git add path/to/file.txt
 git commit -m "Updated file"
 git push origin main

+or for the whole repo

+git add -A
+git commit -m "Latest updates" git push origin main
 ```

 That stages **only that file**, commits it with your message, and pushes it to `main`.